Zeedan345/File-Storage-Retrieval-API/README.md

 ```

 ### Starting the Server:
-Start the server using Node JS:
+Start the server using Node JS.
-'node index.js'
+`node index.js`

+The code is setup to start at `Port : 8005`.
+It can be changed as reqiured.